Skip to content

 C++98 Operator Overloading

-Operator overloading is one of the most controversial yet fascinating features in C++.
-It allows custom types to participate in expression evaluations just like built-in types, significantly improving code readability and expressiveness.
-Would you rather see two vectors stuffed into an awkwardly named VectorAdd method (a subtle jab at Java, just saying), or use the a + b approach for better readability?
-We believe you already know the answer.
+Operator overloading is one of C++'s most controversial yet captivating features.
+It allows custom types to participate in expression calculations just like built-in types, thereby significantly enhancing code readability and expressiveness.
+Would you prefer to see two vectors stuffed into an awkwardly named VectorAdd method (a subtle dig at Java—just kidding), or is the direct a + b approach more readable?
+I believe you have your own answer.

 However, operator overloading is a feature that requires restraint.
-We suggest a simple guideline: only overload an operator if you would "naturally" read the code using it.
-Good examples include natural operations on non-built-in vector math, physical quantities, dates and times, or container manipulations.
-If your overloaded operator leaves readers scratching their heads—for instance, using + to mean "delete an element from a container"—you are better off writing a plain function named remove.
+I suggest the following guideline: only overload an operator if you would "naturally" use it to read the code.
+For example, it is natural to handle non-built-in vector math, physical quantity calculations, time and date, or container manipulation.
+If your operator overload leaves readers scratching their heads—for instance, using + to mean "remove an element from a container"—it is better to stick to writing a function named remove.

 1. Arithmetic Operator Overloading

-The most classic and justifiable scenario for operator overloading comes from mathematical and physical models.
-Take a 3D vector, for example.
-At its core, it is just a set of numbers participating in addition, subtraction, and multiplication.
-Without operator overloading, the code typically degrades into something like this:
+The most classic and reasonable scenario for operator overloading comes from mathematical and physical models.
+For example, a three-dimensional vector is essentially a set of values involved in addition, subtraction, and multiplication.
+Without operator overloading, the code typically degenerates into this:

 v3 = v1.add(v2);

-v4 = v1.scale(2.0f);With operator overloading, we can make our code closely mirror the mathematical expressions themselves:
+By using operator overloading, we can make the code closely resemble the mathematical expressions themselves:

 v3 = v1 + v2;